 #1 - Outside Bar at Support or Resistance

-For those unfamiliar with an outside bar, an example of a bullish outside bar would be when the low of the current day exceeds the previous day's low, but the stock is then able to rally and close above the previous day's high.
-The bearish example of this would be the same setup, just the exact opposite price action.
+For those unfamiliar with an outside bar, an example of a bullish outside bar is when the low of the current day exceeds the previous day's low, but the stock rallies and closes above the previous day's high.

 After the break, CBM experienced an outside down day, which then led to a nice sell off into the early afternoon.